1L Treatment: Induction and Maintenance

 aSee the NCCN Guidelines® for SCLC for detailed recommendations.

-bCurrent randomized trials are evaluating whether brain MRI surveillance alone is non-inferior to MRI surveillance plus PCI on overall survival.4
+bCurrent randomized trials are assessing brain MRI surveillance alone compared to brain MRI surveillance plus PCI for patients with late-stage SCLC and early-stage SCLC.7

-As with any medical therapy, it is essential to weigh the risks and benefits of available treatments for SCLC.1 After relapse, you should choose the appropriate treatment option for your patient.1,4
+As with any medical therapy, it is essential to weigh the risks and benefits of available treatments for SCLC.1 After relapse, you should choose the appropriate treatment option for your patient.1,7

 Discover FDA-approved